icarogabryel/moon-iv/README.md

 COMPUTING DEPARTMENT

 ## Introduction
-COMETA Mark II is a 16 Bit, unicycle processor designed for general purpose.
+COMETA Mark II is a 16 Bit, unicycle and multicore processor designed for general purpose.
 It have two bank registers, memory hierarchy, uses Harvard architecture and have a 1024 words of 16 bits main memory.

 ## Rights reserved